latuconsinafr/dating-app/README.md

 ## Support

-This sample application built on top of .NET Core framework.
+This sample application is built on top of the .NET Core framework.
 If you want to support the author, you can reach the author [here](mailto:faristalatuconsina@gmail.com).

 ## Stay in touch